 Try playing the C power chord with both 2 notes and 3 notes.
-In the 3 notes form of the power chord, the root note is play with an octave for a fuller and sharper sounding tone.
+In the 3 notes form of the power chord, the root note is played with an octave for a fuller and sharper-sounding tone.
 If you want your guitar to sound heavier, stick with the 2 notes power chord.
 Typically, they are played on the thicker strings (5th & 6th) with distortion to give it the extra crunch and rock sound.

 For the 2-note power chord, you should ideally use your index finger to fret the root note and place your pinky finger to fret the other.

-From the top view, the 2 notes power chords looks like this.
+From the top view, the 2 notes power chords look like this.

 Let’s go through a simple practice exercise you can do to get the hang of things and get your fingers used to power chords.
 Try switching from a chord on the 5th string to the 6th string directly above it.
 When you do so, make sure that all the notes being played sound out clearly.
 On the other hand, those notes which aren’t supposed to ring should always stay muted when you are changing chords.

 For the 3-note power chord, you should use the index finger to fret the root note.
 Then, use your ring finger and pinky to fret the rest of the chord as shown in the photographs below.

 Alternatively, you can hold a minor barre chord and you can get the same effect as playing a power chord by strumming ONLY the bottom 3 strings.

 When playing power chords on the 5th string, I want you to take note of how I am using my middle finger to mute the 6th string.
 Simply rest your middle finger on the 6th string and it will help improve the tone of your power chords by eliminating unwanted noise.